-Within the confines of these identifiable topics, the artist constructed his signature opposing shapes and patterns shown in dizzying waves and undulations in varied natural settings that appeared to fool the human sight.
+Within the confines of these identifiable topics, the artist constructed his signature opposing shapes and patterns shown in dizzying waves and undulations in varied natural settings that appeared to fool the human eye.

-One of his most renowned pieces, the two zebras playfully linked together in what resembles to be an embrace, was completed in 1937.
-If we get a quick glance above, we can see how the debut of animal print in fashion was perfectly timed.
+One of his most renowned pieces, the two zebras playfully linked together in what resembles an embrace, was completed in 1937.
+If we take a quick glance above, we can see how the debut of animal print in fashion was perfectly timed.

 Vasarely used the unusual zebra stripe pattern to work in a way that emphasized what was possible when one noticed some of nature’s bizarre patterns.
 Even if the backdrop colour is different when the artist replicated this work in 1965 using a negative variant, the same effect happens.
 Both of these pieces are among the most well-known black-and-white paintings ever created.

 Zebra is a study of form, contrasts, and optical illusions.
-Vasarely appears to have chosen the appropriate animal to symbolize in one of the early Op-art pieces.
+Vasarely appears to have chosen the appropriate animal to symbolise in one of the early Op-art pieces.

 The influence of animal prints extended beyond the arts and fashion industry to politics.